 - Funders; we may provide your information to funders to whom we intend to introduce or assign our rights under an agreement or who provide finance to us.
 They will use the information for their own purposes in providing finance.
 They may use your information or make further searches as they may require, in the same manner that we would as set out above;

-- Third party suppliers and contractors which support us in providing our services to you (for example, auditors (including third parties who will undertake ID checks), third parties who we appoint to sell equipment on our behalf and who deliver and install the equipment for you);
+- Third party suppliers and contractors which support us and/or we support them in providing our/their services to you (for example, auditors (including third parties who will undertake ID checks), third parties who we appoint to sell equipment on our behalf and who deliver and install the equipment for you), third parties who we support in providing clean air zone vehicle finance;

 - Third party purchasers who may contact you to purchase the equipment at the end of the agreement;